 12 Most Well Attended Schools for Comparative Literature Students Working on Their Bachelor's

 You'll be surrounded by many like-minded peers at University of Florida if you wish to pursue a bachelor's degree in linguistics and comparative literature.
-UF is a very large public university located in the medium-sized city of Gainesville.
+UF is a very large public university located in the midsize city of Gainesville.
 This isn't the only ranking where the school placed.
 It's also #1 in quality for bachelor's degrees in linguistics and comparative literature in Florida.

 There were approximately 75 linguistics and comparative literature individuals who graduated with this degree at Virginia Tech in the most recent year we have data available.